Arrayjet Microarray Case Studies

 CDI Laboratories: the largest Human Proteome Array (HuProt™)

-The largest Human Proteome Array (CDI's HuProt™) is printed with Arrayjet inkjet bio-printing technology.
+The largest Human Proteome Array is printed using Arrayjet inkjet technology and extensive screening services are offered via Arrayjet Advance™.

-Before transferring from their traditional pin-printing technology, CDI were experiencing frequent production delays, loss of yield, batch inconsistency and sample waste.
+Before transferring from their traditional pin-printing technology, CDI was experiencing frequent production delays, loss-of-yield, batch inconsistency and sample waste.

 - Antibody specificity